krit-vardhan-mishra/SyncTax/README.md

 ---

+## What's New in v1.1.0

+- **Enhanced Search Performance**: Improved search speed for both local and online music discovery.
+- **Download Feature**: Added download option for online songs directly from search results.
+- **Lyrics Support**: New lyrics section with support for LRC files and online fetching from LRCLIB for select songs.
+- **UI Enhancements**: Various UI improvements for a better user experience.
+- **Security Improvements**: Restricted directory scanning to only user-selected directories, enhancing privacy and security.

+---

 ### App screenshots

 Below are screenshots showcasing the app's UI and key features, from initial setup through personalized recommendations.